Clinics and Medical Services

-Recognizing how physical health problems can affect seniors’ emotional, mental, and social well-being, geriatricians look at each client’s individual needs within the context of his or her whole life.
-That means taking into account important information about a client’s lifestyle, community, and family, as well as his or her medical history.
-This approach gives the geriatrician important insights into the nature of health problems and helps determine what treatments or remedies are most likely to produce the best outcome in each individual case.
+Recognizing how physical health problems can affect seniors’ emotional, mental, and social well-being, geriatricians look at each client’s individual needs within the context of his or her whole life, including lifestyle, community, family, and medical history.
+This approach provides important insights into the nature of health problems and helps determine the treatments/ remedies most likely to produce the best outcome in each individual case.

-Prevention is an important factor at every stage in life and a geriatrician plays an important role in helping elderly people develop activities and make lifestyle choices that contribute to as healthful an aging process as possible.
-Our geriatrics team also helps clients and their families to co-ordinate care with other healthcare providers and helping agencies in Guelph, Wellington, and the surrounding area.
+A geriatrician plays an important role in helping elderly people develop activities and make lifestyle choices that contribute to a healthful aging process.
+Our geriatrics team also helps clients and their families to co-ordinate care with other healthcare providers in Guelph, Wellington, and the surrounding area.

-Our goal at St. Joseph’s Health Centre Guelph (SJHCG) is always to optimize the ability of clients to be as independent as possible.
+Our goal at SJHCG is to optimize the ability of clients to be as independent as possible.
 Our geriatrician is a key member of a multidisciplinary team of healthcare professionals, which includes a specialized geriatric nurse practitioner, registered nurse, and volunteers dedicated to achieving client goals.

 Clients are referred to SJHCG for a comprehensive geriatric assessment by a physician.

-The St. Joseph Heath Centre Guelph (SJHCG) Amputee Clinic provides amputee care to residents of Guelph and the surrounding area.
+The SJHCG Amputee Clinic provides amputee care to residents of Guelph and the surrounding area.

 The Amputee team includes a physiatrist, prosthetist, and physiotherapist.
 If needed, a referral can be made to an occupational therapist and nurse practitioner.

 A physiatrist is a physician that specializes in physical medicine and rehabilitation.
-Our team physiatrist provides medical assessment and oversees the team who manage your medical care.
+Our team physiatrist provides medical assessment and oversees the team that manages your medical care.

-Our team physiotherapist provides assessment to determine your rehab needs by providing treatment through outpatient therapy services.
+Our physiotherapist facilitates an assessment to determine your rehab needs and provides treatment through outpatient therapy services.
 The physiotherapist assists you in becoming independent and provides you with education on prosthetic use, walking approach, and strategies in performing daily activities with your prosthesis.